When Is It Safe to Swim in Shocked Pool?

 Clothes

 Chlorine behaves just like bleach when it comes to clothes.
-It completely rips out the color or at the very least fades them.
+It completely rips out the color or, at the very least, fades them.
 Chlorine can also destroy the structure of the fabric itself.

 Pool Care Handbook and Video Course

-It was the best money I spent that year.
-I learned everything from basic cleaning to advanced troubleshooting.
-Swim University offers a no-quibble refund policy too so what do you have to lose?
+Swim University offers a no-quibble refund policy too, so, what do you have to lose?

-Long term impact of pool shocking agents
+Long-term impact of pool shocking agents

 For some people, exposure to chlorinated water in a swimming pool is a regular part of life.
 Professional swimmers, for example, are at a higher risk of chlorine-related problems.

-A prominent result of exposure to chlorine is the inflammation of the skin and a worsening of existing surface-level problems.
+A prominent result of exposure to chlorine is the inflammation of the skin and a worsening of surface-level problems.

 Chlorinated water releases fumes into the air from the acid that is produced and long-term exposure to these fumes can also cause breathing problems.
 People who already have asthma or a similar breathing problem will find their breathing getting worse.